yureek/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

 1. Open a Linux terminal window.

-2. Update the package cache and upgrade the system packages.
+2. Make sure your environment system packages are up to date.

    ```
    sudo apt update